 Asynchronous communication empowers independence.
 It focuses on making sure that a task and its effects are independent of whoever planned or executed it.

 Asynchronous communication brings/enforces some long-sought best practices, such as:

 Respect for interruption-free work slots

-  Humans aren’t very good at going from a state of total focus on task A to total focus on task B without loss (as depicted in the following image).
-For example, when you’re deep in a book and get interrupted with something.
+Humans aren’t great at going from a state of total focus on task A to total focus on task B without loss (as depicted in the following image).
+For example, when you’re deep in a book and get interrupted by something.
 It’ll take you a moment to get back into the book.

-  In Example 5 we see a time-based chart, where Time and Productivity are the axes.
-This example depicts the timeline of a backend developer that gets interrupted twice, first by a frontend developer about the payload of an API request and second time from a new team member about setting up the project’s database locally.
+In Example 5, we see a time-based chart, where Time and Productivity are the axes.
+This example depicts the timeline of a backend developer who gets interrupted twice — first by a frontend developer about the payload of an API request, and a second time, by a new team member, about setting up the project’s database locally.

 The backend developer spent some time focusing on the task at hand (1) and later transitioned to a state of focus (2).
 This (2) is what we want to maximize and where we get the best out of our super creative and powerful brains.
-Then, when interrupted, the developer spends some time to address the question from the frontend developer (3) to then get back to the task (1).
-Unfortunately as the developer was focusing again (2), a new interruption occurs (3).
+Then, when interrupted, the developer spends some time addressing the question from the frontend developer (3) to then get back to the task (1).
+Unfortunately, as the developer was focusing again (2), a new interruption occurs (3).

 If you read this far, I’m sure this is all very familiar to you.